 Lack of definitive rules and regulations

 This lack of clear rules and regulations brings us back to an important point about Republican control of the Senate and bipartisan politics in these organizations.

-The term high crimes and misdemeanors don’t make a lot of sense in modern society.
-The term actually comes from the English legal system of the 17th century, made its way into the constitution, and has stuck around.
+The term “high crimes and misdemeanors” doesn’t make much sense in modern society.
+It comes from the English legal system of the 17th century.
+Nevertheless, it made its way into the constitution and has stuck around.

-Cynics would argue that the impeachment process doesn’t work in any clear defined manner.
-The alternate rules for each trial, interpretations of the constitution, and the right to refuse a trial are problematic.
+Cynics would argue that the impeachment process doesn’t work in any clearly defined manner.
+There are alternate rules for each trial, interpretations of the constitution, and the right to refuse a trial are problematic.